Curious about surfing in Vietnam?

 A mishmash of caves, pagodas, mountains, and metropolis, Da Nang is fast becoming one of Vietnam’s most dynamic cities- and with its own international airport, it’s one of the most convenient places to fly into if you’re hoping to score a quick weekend of surfing in Vietnam.

-Ever since it was famously pictured in that scene in Apocalypse now (damn it, I really thought I’d make it through this article without mentioning that movie!), China Beach has been hailed for its long, lazy waves and easy going surf.
+Ever since it was famously pictured in that scene in Apocalypse now (damn it, I really thought I’d make it through this article without mentioning that movie!), China Beach (My Khe in Vietnamese) has been hailed for its long, lazy waves and easy going surf.
 The shallow beach break is forgiving for beginners, who can take lessons from the local surf clubs like Tam’s Pub and Surf Shop.

 Sitting on the same stretch of sand as China Beach, Non Nuoc’s best waves break left and right off a sandbar, and work best during the winter when the windswell picks up.
 From May-September the wind blows offshore, which creates glassier conditions but only sees the swell build up when a storm is on the horizon.